ArachisH/Eavesdrop/README.md

 ## Features
 * Block, replace, modify HTTP/HTTPS requests and responses.
 * Blacklist specific domains to avoid interception with wildcard support.
+* HTTP/1.1 Chunked transfer encoding which allows for the streaming of data/headers without buffering the entire response content.

+HTTP/2 is not a currently supported protocol, as well as the following HTTP/1.X features:
+* Keep-Alive - Allows for the same connection to be used for multiple requests, and responses
+* Upgrade - Allows for switching to different protocols other than HTTP on the same connection. (eg. WebSocket)

 ## Support
 .NET 6+ (Windows Only)